-It can be hard to know which the best hair dryer is, but whichever model you choose, you can protect your hair by adapting the settings of your hair dryer – fine, thin hair needs a lower temperature, while thicker hair can handle a higher one (although generally not the highest).
-The way more expensive tools can make a difference is by how fast they act.
+It can be hard to know which the best hair dryer is, but whichever model you choose, you can protect your hair by changing the settings of your hair dryer – fine, thin hair needs a lower temperature, while thicker hair can handle a higher one (although generally not the highest).
+More expensive tools tend to make a difference by how quickly they act.
 If your hair dryer has more power and stronger air flow it will dry your hair faster and reduce the time you need to expose your hair to hot air.

 Use a Heat Protectant

-Definitely, always use a heat protectant.
-There are many different variants of heat protectant sprays to protect your hair from the heat tool you are using.
+Always use a heat protectant!
+There are many different variants of heat protectant sprays to protect your hair from the heat tool you’re using.
 Spray it in the hair and comb it through to spread it evenly.

 Do Not Style Too Often

 If you deep cleanse your hair and style it properly, it will last for several days and you can let your hair rest in between.
 Also, let the hair dry halfway naturally before blow-drying it to spare it from the damaging heat.
 When you do blow dry your hair, keep your distance – at least eight inches away – and keep the dryer moving to spread the heat evenly.

 Remember to not put your hair in a ponytail or bun when it is wet.
 The hair is more sensitive when wet, and putting it up can lead to damage.